wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/dapp/band-price-oracle.md

 These prices are automatically updated every 5 minutes.
 The smart contract itself is currently deployed on Waves testnet at [`3N54eKW5ZucDaRaGVUfzX8xRXv6Ve8M71tM`](https://wavesexplorer.com/testnet/address/3N54eKW5ZucDaRaGVUfzX8xRXv6Ve8M71tM/script).

 The prices themselves are the mean of the values retrieved by BandChain's validators from [CoinGecko](https://www.coingecko.com/api/documentations/v3), [CryptoCompare](https://min-api.cryptocompare.com/), and [Binance](https://github.com/binance-exchange/binance-official-api-docs/blob/master/rest-api.md) APIs.
 The data request is then made by executing Band's [Crypto Price in USD oracle script](https://docs.bandchain.org/built-in-oracle-scripts/crypto-price-1), the code of which you can view on [their devnet](https://guanyu-devnet.cosmoscan.io/oracle-script/1).

+Price data are stored in the smart contract's account data storage as the entries with the following keys: `BTC/value`, `WAVES/value`, `WAVES/value`.
 Along with the price data, developers will also have access to the following parameters:

 - The symbol of the token associated with the price
 - The multiplier used to calculate the stored price value
-- The timestamp of when the specific price request was resolved on BandChain
+- The timestamp of when the specific price request was resolved on BandChain (`BTC/latest_update_time`, `WAVES/latest_update_time`, `WAVES/latest_update_time` entries)
-- The Waves network block time at which the specific price data was updated
+- The Waves network block height at which the specific price data was updated (`BTC/latest_block`, `WAVES/latest_block`, `WAVES/latest_block` entries)

 These parameters are intended to act as security parameters to help anyone using the data to verify that the data they are using is what they expect and, perhaps more importantly, actually valid.